 1. Select System Preferences from the Apple menu in the Finder.

-2. Under the choices for Personal, select the icon for International, as show below.
+2. Select the icon for Keyboard, as show below.

 That’s it!
 You can now easily switch between English and German or Spanish keyboard inputs by selecting the preferred language on the menu bar (look for the flags!).
 Note that Mac OS X switches the language for all applications.
 Just select U.S. to switch back to English input.